Quick Booking: +91-85952 56696

 Ancient Relics on the entry of the temple (Picture by Unnati Sharma)

-How to reach Pita Maheshwar temple
+How to reach the Pita Maheshwar temple

 What to See/Nearby Places